worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/dedication.md

 menu: "main"
 description: "Project dedication"
 ---

+It's a long list, but I could easily make it much much longer.

 <font size="1">
 I dedicate the Time Machine For Peace social invention project to the following people: